BraleeGilday/BFS_puzzle_solver/README.md

 This complexity reflects the fact that each cell is processed at most once, ensuring an efficient exploration of the grid.

 ### Project Status
-This project is currently complete, with potential for future enhancements, such as...
+This project is currently complete.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.